aachaljangamwar/Bank-Customer-Churn-Prediction/README.md

 2. Dataset
 The dataset used for this project contains customer information including features like age, gender, balance, tenure, number of products, and more.
-Source: Kaggle (or specify another source if applicable).
+Source: Kaggle.
-Data Size: 10,000+ rows and 14 columns (adjust according to your dataset).
+Data Size: 10,000+ rows and 14 columns .

 3. Data Preprocessing